10 best Beaches in South Wales

 - Three Cliffs Bay Gower peninsula.
 With its imperious three cliffs cut by the sea from 300 million-year-old carboniferous limestone, it comes complete with powder sand beaches, a medieval castle, salt marshes and a sparkling river.

-To compile my top 10 Beaches in South Wales required a deal of research, cold hard logic mixed with sentiment as there is no shortage of Beaches in South Wales.
+To compile my top 10 Beaches in South Wales required a deal of research, cold hard logic mixed with sentiment as there are no shortage of Beaches in South Wales.